SatoryKono/ChEMBL_data_acquisition/docs/en/architecture/ARCHITECTURE.md

 ```

 The orchestrator initialises shared configuration, logging and rate limiting,
 then invokes each CLI module in order up to the activity stage.
-The tissue
+When tissue
-pipeline runs separately when required so that operators can refresh the
+lookups are required, operators run `get_tissue_data` manually to refresh the
 reference tables before the activity join.
 Pipelines import reusable components
 from `library/`: